Cartoons Underground 2018

 Biography: Febby Yauwanita is an Indonesian student currently pursuing a BA (Hons) Animation Art at LASALLE College of the Arts.
 She is specializing in 2D animation.

-Directed by Shreya Sama
+Shreya Sama (India)

 Synopsis: Tide is a film that explores the difficult topics of depression and anxiety.
 Tide follows a girl trapped in her mind due to these emotions.